Homeowners Insurance Disbursement

 Assessment and adjustment

 After you file a claim, your insurer sends a claims adjuster to inspect the damage and estimate repair costs.
-This estimate considers the extent of damage, material costs and depreciation (if applicable).
+They'll look at how bad the damage is, what materials cost and depreciation (if your policy includes it).

 bank icon